 We are glad you are here to join us for worship.
 Your safety and the safety of the Christ Church Community is paramount for us during this time of continued pandemic.
 We are following what science tells us are precautions that work to keep us all safe.
-Right now, Christ Church has implemented the following precautions:
+As of October 2022, Christ Church has implemented the following precautions:

 Masks are Required

 We also strongly recommend upgrading your mask to a KN95 or an N95 as these provide far superior filtration.
 We have a large supply of N95 masks for you to have if you need or want one.

 We strongly recommend vaccinations for all ages.
 We will help you access the vaccine if you have trouble finding one.

 We have upgraded our HVAC system to provide significantly increased air circulation.
 Additionally we have added HEPA level filtration as well as UV scrubbers that sanitize the air in the sanctuary.